fnelix/ReSprytile/readme.md

 * Showcase your work or ask for support in the [forum](https://chemikhazi.itch.io/sprytile/community)

 ### Issue/Feature requests:
 Bug reports for this port can be submitted to [GitHub issues](https://github.com/ionthedev/ReSprytile/issues)

+### Known Issues
+* Zooming too much can result in your palette dispearing.
+SAVE and RE-OPEN your blend file to get your palette back.
+Palette Position Reset button coming soon.

 ### Acknowledgments:

 The bulk of Blender 2.8 porting work by was done by [Yonnji](https://github.com/Yonnji) and [ologon](https://github.com/ologon), with additional contributions by [brandy92](https://github.com/brandy92)

-I simply just picked up the torch for this project.
+I simply just picked up the torch for this project, Python is not my native language and I am learning it as I develope this fork.